After Long Drought, Has U.S. Olympic Long Track Speedskating Turned A Corner?

 Speedskating Primer: Long Track Vs. Short Track

 Before Pyeongchang, the U.S. earned a total of 67 Olympic long track speedskating medals, 29 of them gold.
 In fact, speedskating has produced more Olympic medals for the U.S. than any other winter sport.
-American speedskating legends include Eric Heiden, who took home five gold medals in 1980 alone, Bonnie Blair, who earned six medals over her Olympic career and Dan Jansen, who had a dramatic gold medal victory in Lillehammer, Norway, in 1994.
+American speedskating legends include Eric Heiden, who took home five gold medals in 1980 alone; Bonnie Blair, who earned six medals over her Olympic career; and Dan Jansen, who had a dramatic gold medal victory in Lillehammer, Norway, in 1994.

-U.S. successes continued through the early 2000s, as inline skaters came onto the long track scene and brought home gold, silver and bronze.
+U.S. successes continued through the early 2000s, as inline skaters came on the long track scene and brought home gold, silver and bronze.
 The drought began after Vancouver.

 But perhaps the speedskaters have turned a corner.
 Here's a closer look at what it's like for U.S. athletes to compete in this uniquely demanding sport.